tolu0x/certifi/packages/docs/smart_contract_enhancements.md

     address issuer;
     address recipient;
     uint256 issueDate;
-    string metadataURI; // URI pointing to off-chain metadata (IPFS or other storage) }
+}
 ```

 ## Metadata Support

-We've added support for storing metadata with credentials:

-1. **Metadata URI**: Each credential can now include a URI that points to additional off-chain metadata (such as an IPFS hash).
-This allows for storing larger documents and detailed information without incurring high gas costs.

-2. **Expiration Dates**: Credentials can now have an optional expiration date.
-When the expiration date passes, the credential is automatically considered invalid.

-3. **Issue Date**: Each credential now automatically stores the timestamp when it was issued.
+1. **Issue Date**: Each credential now automatically stores the timestamp when it was issued.

-4. **Issuer and Recipient**: We explicitly store the issuer and recipient addresses for each credential.

 ## Credential Revocation